SOCIÉTÉ

 Bodies of identities, Casino Luxemburg, Luxemburg

-Chrysalis, The Butterfly Dream, Centre d’Art Contemporain Genève
+Chrysalis, The Butterfly Dream, Centre d’Art Contemporain, Genève

 1.5 Degrees, Kunsthalle Mannheim, Mannheim